 The zine isn't easy to put together.
 It does take time and effort.
 I don't use the many design packages available to do this on a computer - I prefer the old way of cut and paste.
 The scissors get well used and the gluing the little bits together to try and form something worth reading is half the fun to be honest.
 Finding the time to review stuff is always an issue as well.
 I probably get about 6-10 CD's a week fall onto my doormat (the postie probably hates me!) and I do have a great team of people who help out by adding their thoughts on releases.
 But the hard part is chasing them up to get them back to me in time.
 Something I hate doing to be fair!
 Of course the inevitable happens, the reviews are just about finished, I'm caught up with the review pile and then a bundle more turn up!
 I do have to just make a cut off point at some stage and hold some over for the next issue.

 Another of the hardest things is the interviews.
 Contacting people/bands and requesting interviews takes a while.
 Loads never respond back to me.
 And on more than a few occasions I have sent interviews over and never got a response.
 This does my head in to be honest.
 I appreciate that people come back and say they're up for it, but then not to bother answering is more than a tad annoying.
 It's great when some bands come back really quickly and I appreciate that big time, it really does help with the zine process.
+The other thing is when people rip you off.
+I have a few people who have taken copies of the zine and never paid for them.
+We're not some big company, I'm one bloke doing this pretty much all by myself.
+People who rip me off like this put the future of the zine in doubt.
+There are many great zines out there, please do not rip them off!

 I’d like to think that the zine is moving forward with each issue.
 We kinda have our format down now, the front covers seem to be getting better and better as well.
 Of course I am happy for suggestions for the zine, so please get in touch via the website with any ideas that you may have.